JakeGillatt/DevOps-AWS/DevOps-AWS-README.md

 The main goal of a DevOps engineer is to achieve faster more reliable software delivery.

-Devops focuses on automation, collaboration, continuous integration & delivery, as well as monitering and feedback
+Devops focuses on automation, collaboration, continuous integration & delivery, as well as monitering and feedback.

 # Why DevOps?